rsc-demo/ImplementationDocs/CourseProduction.md

 ## Assignment Invitations
 1. If needed, open the classroom for the desired section.
 2. Under the `Assignments` tab:
-    1. Find the first assignment, the practice activity within the Course Introduction.
+    1. Find the assignment where the invitation link needs to be copied.
     2. Click on the Invite link drop down.
     3. Click on the Copy to clipboard button next to the listed URL.
-3. Paste the link into the email that is sent to the adjunct in the appropriate location.
+3. Paste the link into the database.

 ## Invite Adjuncts to Classroom
 NOTE: All adjuncts must have the admin role within the organization related to course.
 This must be done before they can accept the link.
 This only needs to occur the first time they teach a new version of the course.
 They will remain admin for any subsequent sections for that course version.